zakaria-me/spam/README.md

 # Goal of this script

 I made this script to learn a little bit of Python: basic data types(string, integer,...), conditional statements, loops, input/output.
+I also used the default GUI framework for Python: Tkinter.

 # What is it?